small-tech/site.js/README.md

 $ site my-site "@hostname"
 ```

 Also, Windows 10, unlike Linux and macOS, does not have the concept of a hostname.
 The closest thing to it is your _full computer name_.
-Settings your full computer name is a somewhat convoluted process so we’ve documented it here for you.
+Setting your full computer name is a somewhat convoluted process so we’ve documented it here for you.

 ##### How to set your full computer name on Windows 10